 Filters, tubing and mask cushions are the items that most often need to be replaced.
 Filters help to clean the air generated by the CPAP machine.
 In general, fine filters should be replaced every four weeks.
 People living in homes with smoke or pets will need to replace CPAP filters more frequently.
 Tubing should be replaced every 12 months.
+There are different types of hoses and some, such as heated hoses, are specific to the manufacturer.
 The life expectancy of mask cushions and nasal pillows vary based on the care and cleaning of the products, generally lasting three to six months.

 Yes, all CPAPs use at least one filter that is usually a type of foam material and washable.
 Some CPAPs offer finer filtration with the addition of a disposable paper filter.